 Restaurants need a lot of things to succeed: great food, professional staff, high margins.
 But, at the end of the day, a successful restaurant can be heavily dependent on one thing: foot traffic.
 Can you get people into the door?
 Can you keep people coming back?
 How do you attract more customers to your restaurant?
 Knowing your customer and communicating with them.

-Here are two steps on how to increase your restaurant's foot traffic:
+Here are some ways to increase your restaurant's foot traffic:

 Before you figure out how to get more foot traffic, you need to figure out who to target.
 The tactics that you pursue are dependent on your unique, ideal customer.
 Use POS data to determine what type of guests are currently coming to your restaurant the most.
 With the data, you can narrow in on their demographics and understand who you’re serving today.
 Ask: does this match who I want here tomorrow?
 What are their patterns of behavior like?
 Where else do they go?
 How did they find out about restaurants?
 What are their habits, wants, needs?